antrea-io/antrea/docs/multicluster/user-guide.md

 $kubectl annotate node node-1 multicluster.antrea.io/gateway=true
 ```

+You can annotate multiple Nodes in a member cluster as the candidates for
+Multi-cluster Gateway, but only one Node will be selected as the active Gateway.
+Before Antrea v1.9.0, the Gateway Node is just randomly selected and will never
+change unless the Node or its `gateway` annotation is deleted.
+Starting with
+Antrea v1.9.0, Antrea Multi-cluster Controller will guarantee a "ready" Node
+is selected as the Gateway, and when the current Gateway Node's status changes
+to not "ready", Antrea will try selecting another "ready" Node from the
+candidate Nodes to be the Gateway.

-Multi-cluster Controller in the member cluster will detect the Gateway Node, and
+Once a Gateway Node is decided, Multi-cluster Controller in the member cluster
-create a `Gateway` CR with the same name as the Node.
-You can check it with command:
+will create a `Gateway` CR with the same name as the Node.
+You can check it with
+command:

 ```bash
 $kubectl get gateway -n kube-system